 On the other hand, it is at the level of the form of fascist dreams that mythic power is most effectively deployed [ by ] both by old and contemporary fascist types on the political scene.
 As Lacoue-Labarthe and Nancy remind us, again with Rosenberg clearly in mind, myth should not be confused with the mythological, just as mimetic pathos or affects should not be confused with mimetic representations.
 This is why they say that “Myth is a power more than it is a thing, an object, or a representation” (“Nazi Myth” 305).
 And they add, “Mythical power is the power of the dream, of the projection of an image with which one identifies” (305).
 Mythic power, then, is “an instrument of identification,” or better, it is “the mimetic instrument par excellence” (298; their emphasis), put to pathological use by authoritarian figures to generate the contagious pathos typical of fascism.
 Typically, what was true for the old fascism continues to be so for the new fascism.
 As Trump hyperbolically puts [ it ] in his account of the dream, triggering the phenomenon he apparently represents, “The rallies became massive.
 The crowds were unbelievable.
 The enthusiasm was based on pure love […].
 The media, the politicians and the so-called leaders of our country reacted in horror” (Trump xii).
 The rhetorical style is comic when silently read, but the horror it generates when dramatically enacted via mimetic speeches is tragically real.
-While not the same as Nazism, this disquieting mass phenomenon is a manifestation of what Lacoue-Labarthe and Nancy define as “Hitlerism”: namely, “the modern masses [ this spelling in the quote? then [sic] or masses’ ] openness to myth” (“Nazi Myth” 312).
+While not the same as Nazism, this disquieting mass phenomenon is a manifestation of what Lacoue-Labarthe and Nancy define as “Hitlerism”: namely, “the modern masses’ [ this spelling in the quote? then [sic] or masses’ ] openness to myth” (“Nazi Myth” 312).

 Rebirth of Myth: Out of the Mimetic Unconscious